Composite Decking Mushrooms

 In these locations, it’s probably best to avoid the use of composite decking materials that contain wood fibers that have not been treated with chemicals that prevent wood rot.

-In the summer of 2016, I replaced all of the generation one Trex decking at my home with Trex Transcend.
+In the summer of 2016, I replaced all of the generation-one Trex decking at my home with Trex Transcend.
 The Transcend product has the same, or similar, core of wood fibers that are encapsulated by plastic.

-But the big different is the top of each plank and the top third of each side is capped with a solid plastic that's embossed with wood grain.
+But the big difference is the top of each plank and the top third of each side is capped with a solid plastic that's embossed with wood grain.
 The capping material also has some extra coloration to simulate the real look of wood.
 My wife is a very tough critic of all things that are made to simulate wood.
 She feels this is the closest she's ever seen of any product to replicate real wood.

 The small samples you get to hold in your hand look odd and unrealistic.
 But when the planks are down on the entire deck and you look out across it from a distance, it looks like real wood.